This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The separate streams regather in the canyon covered with moss and ferns and then roll on back downstream the rover under a rustic log bridge and through the forest.

-We took the short hike option this time, but the next time we visit Olympic National Park I want to take the 6 mile return from the Sol Duc Hot Springs along Lovers Lane.
+We took the short hike option this time, but the next time we visit Olympic National Park I want to take the 6-mile return from the Sol Duc Hot Springs Resort along Lovers Lane.

 Land of the Ancients

-This is a great short trail along a boardwalk for some of the way through a land of mosses, ferns, liverworts, and decaying matter.
+This is a great short trail along a boardwalk for some of the ways through a land of mosses, ferns, liverworts, and decaying matter.

 It’s magical and a hidden secret of the Olympic NP, shared with us by Rob!

-Temperate rainforest grow along the coast, and in ocean facing valleys so the west side of the park is where you’ll find one of the best place sin the world to see a temperate rainforest.
+Temperate rainforests grow along the coast, and in ocean-facing valleys so the west side of the park is where you’ll find one of the best places in the world to see a temperate rainforest.

 Due to its 12-14 feet of rain per year and temperatures that stay between freezing and 80 the perfect mossy, lush ecosystem can grow here.